INTTRA LEGAL TERMS AND CONDITIONS (“TERMS”)

-IMPORTANT MESSAGE: PLEASE READ THESE TERMS PROVIDED BELOW CAREFULLY BEFORE CLICKING THE BOX INDICATING YOUR ACCEPTANCE, PROVIDING THE INFORMATION INDICATED ABOVE, OR USING ANY inttra WEBSITE AND/OR THE SERVICES AS DEFINED BELOW.
-BY CLICKING THE BOX INDICATING YOUR ACCEPTANCE AND/OR BY USING THE SERVICES, YOU (A) AGREE TO THE TERMS ON BEHALF OF YOUR COMPANY OR OTHER LEGAL ENTITY (“CUSTOMER”), (B) REPRESENT THAT YOU HAVE THE AUTHORITY TO DO THAT, AND (C) AGREE TO USE ELECTRONIC SIGNATURES, AND TO BE SUBJECT TO THE PROVISIONS OF THE U.S. E-SIGN ACT (I.E. THE ELECTRONIC SIGNATURES IN GLOBAL AND NATIONAL COMMERCE ACT (ESIGN, PUB.L.
+IMPORTANT MESSAGE: PLEASE READ THESE TERMS PROVIDED BELOW CAREFULLY BEFORE CLICKING THE BOX INDICATING YOUR ACCEPTANCE, PROVIDING THE INFORMATION INDICATED ABOVE, OR USING ANY INTTRA WEBSITE AND/OR THE SERVICES AS DEFINED BELOW.
+BY USING THE SERVICES, YOU (A) AGREE TO THE TERMS ON BEHALF OF YOUR COMPANY OR OTHER LEGAL ENTITY (“CUSTOMER”), (B) REPRESENT THAT YOU HAVE THE AUTHORITY TO DO THAT, AND (C) AGREE TO USE ELECTRONIC SIGNATURES, AND TO BE SUBJECT TO THE PROVISIONS OF THE U.S. E-SIGN ACT (I.E. THE ELECTRONIC SIGNATURES IN GLOBAL AND NATIONAL COMMERCE ACT (ESIGN, PUB.L.
 106-299, 14 STAT.
 464, ENACTED JUNE 30, 2000, 15 U.S.C.
 CH.
 96)).
-IF THESE STEPS ARE NOT WHAT YOU INTEND, OR IF YOU DO NOT AGREE WITH THESE TERMS AND CONDITIONS, WHICH INCLUDE A LIMITATION OF LIABILITY, DISCLAIMER OF WARRANTIES, AND SELECTION OF GOVERNING LAW AND CHOICE OF FORUM, THEN DO NOT CLICK THE BOX INDICATING YOUR ACCEPTANCE AND DO NOT ACCESS ANY inttra WEBSITE OR USE THE PORTAL OR SERVICES.
+IF THESE STEPS ARE NOT WHAT YOU INTEND, OR IF YOU DO NOT FULLY UNDERSTAND AND AGREE WITH THESE TERMS AND CONDITIONS, WHICH INCLUDE A LIMITATION OF LIABILITY, DISCLAIMER OF WARRANTIES, AND SELECTION OF GOVERNING LAW AND CHOICE OF FORUM, THEN DO NOT CLICK THE BOX INDICATING YOUR ACCEPTANCE AND DO NOT ACCESS ANY INTTRA WEBSITE OR USE THE PORTAL OR SERVICES.

 TABLE OF CONTENTS